How Much Does Gumroad Actually Take Per Sale?

 Most creators using Gumroad also sell somewhere else — Stripe for SaaS, Patreon for memberships, Teachable for courses.
 Each platform takes its own cut, runs its own dashboard, and shows you its own version of your revenue.
 None of them show you what you actually kept across everything.

 That's what Owelet does.
 Connect all your platforms and see your real net income, fee breakdown per platform, and monthly burn in one place.
-Free to start at owelet.app.
+Free to start with a financial dashboard that shows your real net income after all platform fees.

-See how Gumroad's real effective rate compares to all 9 creator platforms →
+See how Gumroad's real effective rate compares to all nine creator platforms

 Momo